 (Scope of Practice: Clinical Psychology)

-- Do you have a passion for working in the areas of rehabilitation and mental health for older people?
+- Do you have a passion for working in the area of rehabilitation?

 - Would you like to live in a centrally located city with a youthful population and affordable housing?

 The successful applicant will join a multi-disciplinary therapy-based service providing inpatient and outpatient services to individuals with rehabilitation needs resulting from illness or injury.
-The position offers the opportunity to provide assessment and therapeutic intervention over a wide scope of clinical practice areas to further develop the psychology role within the service.
-The role also has a focus on working with adults 65 years and older who present with mental health needs, both in the inpatient setting and supporting transition to community based follow up.
+The position offers the opportunity to provide assessment and therapeutic interventions over a wide scope of clinical practice areas to further develop the psychology role within the service.

 MidCentral District Health Board is committed to ensuring that children and young people are safe from abuse and harm.
 As part of our commitment to children and young people, and in line with the Vulnerable Children Act 2014, appointment to positions that involve regular or overnight contact with children will include worker safety checks.
 These checks are in addition to the requirement to have a satisfactory police clearance.
 Further information will be provided to shortlisted candidates.
 To find out more information about the Vulnerable Children Act 2014 click here